nemac/nfwf_crest_api/README.md

 - Restart your terminal.

-- Run `pyenv install 3.8.2` in your terminal to install Python 3.8.
+- Run `pyenv install 3.8.2` in your terminal to install Python 3.8.2.
 Now when you run `pyenv versions` you should see `3.8.2` in your list of Python installations.
 Try `pyenv install -l` to see a full list of versions you can install.
-Check out the full pyenv README for more information about using pyenv.
+Check out the full pyenv README for more information.

 ### Set up a virtual environment (Recommended)

 A virtual environment is a Python abstraction that allows you to create an isolated Python environment.
-There are many different ways to set up virtual environments.

 There are several ways to set up virtual environments.
 Here are a few options: